Aliens/Predator: Deadliest of the Species

-Aliens/Predator: Deadliest of the Species is a 12 issue comic book limited series published by Dark Horse Comics in 1993-1995.
+Aliens/Predator: Deadliest of the Species is a 12 issue comic book limited series published by Dark Horse Comics from 1993 to 1995.

 It was written by Chris Claremont, with art in the first three issues by Jackson Guice (pencils) and John Beatty (inks), Eduardo Barreto took over art duties in issue #4.
 According to Claremont, "The in-house description is 'Thelma and Louise with serious attitude and really big guns.'"
 It is among the longer stories told for the Aliens vs Predator series, being twelve issues compared to the average four issue storyline of its predecessors and the covers half of the second AVP Omnibus.

 Plot

 The Story takes place in the futuristic Alien vs. Predator universe, where Earth has been overrun by Aliens, and the social elite have taken refuge in gigantic skyliners.
 Caryn Delacroix is the protagonist, with an unclear past regarding both the Aliens and Predators throughout most of the comic.
 An artificial intelligence serves as the primary antagonist, while the Xenomorphs and the Predator are many times in cooperation with Delacroix and her companions for parts of the series, in particular a Predator called "Big Mama".